 We are currently looking for,

-b) individuals who are wish to be a 'marketing leader'.
-If you have a science background and confident of our communication abilities in English language - apply now.
+c) Individuals who are wish to be a 'marketing leader'.
+If you have a science background and confident of your communication abilities in English language - apply now.
 Experience is preferable, but not mandatory.
-If you are have a science background and confident of our communication abilities in English language - apply now.

 1. CV should be in word/pdf format